Death at a Funeral

 Story Breakdown

 The comedic structure relies on both situational humor and character-based comedy.
 Aaron's father's funeral is today at the family home, and everything goes wrong: the funeral home delivers the wrong body, his cousin accidentally drugs her fiancé, and Aaron's successful younger brother, Ryan, flies in from New York, broke but arrogant.
 To top it all off, a mysterious stranger wants a word with Aaron.
-The film finds humor in relatable situations while maintaining narrative momentum.
-The jokes serve the story, with callbacks and running gags that reward attentive viewers.
+The production finds humor in relatable situations while maintaining narrative momentum.
+The jokes serve the story, with callbacks that reward attentive viewers.

 Narrative Structure